MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # Updating to New Releases

-Always keep KEEP BACKUP copies your projects BEFORE you try to update!!!
+Always BACKUP your old VPStudio and other projects before trying to update them!

-The github is updated FREQUENTLY.
+I don't use the number.number.number style of version numbering.
+All my releases are numbered with integers starting at 1, the largest release number will be the latest one.
+Changes may be large or small, check the release notes for details.

+The main branch of github is updated FREQUENTLY, cloning or downloading a ZIP from the main github page may get you unfinished and untested code.
 Please use the [latest release from the releases section](https://github.com/MiloMindbender/UE4VirtualProduction/releaseshere) or clone the repository from the latest release tag.
-If you just clone the project or download a ZIP from the main page, you may get a work in progress version that is not debugged yet.

-If you have customized an older VPStudio for your own hardware I don't know of a good way to update it without wiping out the changes you have made.
-Please keep a record of the changes you made so you can apply them to each new release.
-If anyone knows of a good way to solve this problem, please let me know.
-Sorry but there are so many different setups people might have, I can't make the project plug-and-play with all of them.
+VPStudio has to be customized for your hardware, so it's important to keep track of the changes you had to make for it to work on your setup.
+Usually these are small and can be quickly copied over to the new VPStudio.

 I recommend you start with a clean copy of VPStudio, get it running on your hardware and save it.
-Don't add or change any content till the sample works for you.
-Then save the running VPStudio and don't change it.
-To add your own content, make a copy of this running VPStudio and migrate or import your content into it.
+Don't add or change anything but what you need to do to get it running.
+Save this and don't change it.
+To use it with your own content, make a copy of your working VPStudio and copy your own content to it.

 # The sample level IS boaring!

 A lot of content, even "free" stuff, is licensed so you can use it in your own games and videos but you CAN NOT redistribute it to other people.
 So I can't give you all the content used in my demos.
-My sample project uses just the content built into Unreal.
+My sample project uses just content built into Unreal.
 See the [use your own sets tutorial](https://youtu.be/trlpmm5gI6U) on my YouTube channel for help on using your own content.
 Almost all the demos on my channel were done with Epic "free" content that you can download yourself and use with VPStudio.
 Epic releases new free content every month.

 If you are an artist and would like to help by contributing a better sample level under creative commons license, please let me know.